zahiruldu/global.hackathon/Teams/Stergeron/ABOUT.md

 #Team

 ###William Tan
  > William has been coding and using GNU and Linux for 8 years.
-This year, he carried his team to 113th place out of the over 3000 teams there were at PicoCTF, a computer security challenge.
+This year, he carried his team to 113th place out of the over 3000 teams competing in PicoCTF, a computer security challenge.
 He knows Python, Java, Lua, Javascript, C, and Axe.
 He is a GNU and Linux enthusiast, and specializes in computer security.

 ###Max Krieger

 > Max has been doing web development for the past three years, both for fun and for some clients.
-He programs in full stack js, and has some experience in other fields such as game design and UI/UX.
+He programs in full stack js, and has experience in other fields such as game design and UI/UX.

 ###Dianne Lee